sasjs lint¶

 fi

-you can check out a sample project with this hook already configured.
-Or, you can just click here.
+If you run sasjs create SOMEPROJECT -t jobs you can check out a sample project with this hook already configured.
+Or, you can just clone this repo and run npm prepare.

-Sponsorship & Contributions¶
+Sponsorship & Contributions

-Contact Allan Bowe for further details.
+Contact Allan Bowe for details.